Taking Steps for the Future

 Is a landline phone service available in the residence hall rooms?

 Due to the pervasiveness of personal cell phones, the campus is providing landline phone service on a request basis only.
-Please call the Technology Support Center at 315.312.3456 to make a request.
+Please call the Help Desk at 315.312.3456 to make a request.

 Which cell phone provider do you recommend?

 We do not provide specific recommendations for cell phones or related services.
 T-mobile, AT&T, Sprint and Verizon all get some level of signal in the Oswego area.